 While a college degree is not necessary in most countries, there is an option to complete a Veterinary Receptionist Certificate course offered by the American Animal Hospital Association (AAHA.)

 This course can be completed in three semesters, and offers an in depth training course that helps to prepare you for a career as a skilled Veterinary Receptionist.
 This course also offers career guidance and internships for qualified applicants.

-What skills do Veterinary Receptionists need?
+Which skills do Veterinary Receptionists Need?

 When it comes to being a Veterinary Receptionist, there are a few skills that you must require in order to excel in the position.

 - Organizational skills: As a receptionist, you will have several tasks to juggle on a daily basis.
 Organizational skills are required to help these tasks run smoothly.
 Ability to manage incoming calls, patients, and any other office operations at once is essential.

 - Interpersonal skills: As a receptionist, you will be working closely with clients, in person and over the phone.
 You should require the skills to feel comfortable in each of these scenarios.